grs-se/SQL-Learning-Material/Lecture Notes/Section 3 - Working with Tables.md

 -	What type of resources exist in your app?
 Create a separate table for each of these features
 -	Features that seem to indicate a relationship or ownership between two types of resoices need to be reflected in our table design.

-- If we use type integer we would have to write code to manually increment integer each time a row is inserted.
-- SERIAL datatype tells postgres to generate values automatically.
-We don't provide an id at all, only other fields, postgres fills in id for us.
-- After SERIAL we add on PRIMARY KEY, which adds special perfomrance benefits to looking up records when we are using the id

 Google search: sql schema upvote system – tonnes of resources online about how to structure this system.
 What does your UI do?
 List of photos?
 Followers, followings?